-It is the time of year where most sales people will be focusing on how they are going to achieve their objectives for 2008.
-We often prepare for meetings thinking only about our own goals and objectives; what we want to achieve from the meeting or presentation.
+It is the time of year where most sales people will be focusing on how they are going to achieve their objectives for next year.
+We often prepare for meetings, in person, by video or via the phone thinking only about our own goals and objectives; what we want to achieve from the meeting or presentation.

 A technique that can be particularly useful in preparing effectively before a meeting is called ‘Perceptual Positions’ It is a process that enables you to think from a wider perspective about the forthcoming meeting to improve your chances of a successful outcome that deepens the sales relationship you have with the prospect or client.